lnrri3665421/notes/README.md

 4. Plan your schedule: Allocate time in advance for each task, including research, development, testing, documentation, etc. Following a structured schedule will prevent you from getting overwhelmed and help ensure everything gets done on schedule.
 5. Stay organized: Keep your workspace clean and clutter-free, as this can help improve your focus and productivity.
 Additionally, maintain a list of tasks completed and those that remain to ensure you don't forget anything important.
 6. Learn from others: Seek out advice and guidance from experienced programmers and learn from their experiences.
 Not only can this help with specific coding challenges, but it can also provide valuable insights into efficient work practices and strategies.

+# 2024-01-30
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, clarity, and correctness are often more crucial than micro-optimizations."

+In practice, this means understanding your requirements and designing your software with scalability and adaptability in mind.
+It's about making choices that prevent complexity from creeping into your project and being able to identify and address bottlenecks when they genuinely impact performance.
+Always keep in mind that code you don't write or can easily understand is cheaper and less error-prone than over-engineered optimizations.